 - Swedish House

-This application process applies only to students who choose to live with international students who are new to the campus for fall semester 2014.
+This application process applies only to students who choose to live with international students who are new to the campus for fall semester 2015.
 These students are not incoming first-year students but rather international exchange students.
 Roommates choosing to live with returning international students follow regular room draw procedure.
-Note: Applications were due March 31.
-If you are still interested in this option, email Charlie Potts to inquire about available spots.
+Note: International Roommate Application is available now and is due March 31, 2015.

 Students selected as International Student Roommates will receive special room draw slips.
 International Student Roommates will draw for their rooms during regular room draw.
 International Student Roommate's drawing for a double room will be treated as a complete pair.